JosephEoff/josepheoff.github.io/_posts/2020-02-06-howtosolder-6firststep.md

 You should prefer to work **hot.**  That is, it is OK for the iron to be hot enough to slowly make black gunk.
 You can clean it off, and the higher temperature lets you work faster.
 It is better to be hot and fast than cooler and have to hold the iron on the work piece for a long time.

 That ought to keep you busy for a while.

+When you are done, poke the tip of the iron with some solder then put it back in its stand and turn it off.

 The next post will explain how to solder wires together.